 Northwest AHEC provides a variety of continuing education (CE) credits to help you meet the CE expectations of your profession.
-For a listing of credits provided for individual CE activities, please consult the brochure or other marketing materials.
+For a listing of credits provided for individual CE activities, please consult the event brochure or other marketing materials.
 Target audience will determine credits offered.
 Each activity is different.

 Continuing education requirements for your specific profession are subject to change.
 Please check with your individual board or organization to remain informed about your profession's requirements.

 Northwest AHEC Allied Health Continuing Education provides activities that renew clinical, technological and professional skills.
 Allied health professionals are given the opportunity to network and collaborate with others who share passion for the profession and its challenges.
-The focus is on clinical skills, evidence based practice, workforce development issues and cultural concerns.
+The focus is on clinical skills, evidence-based practice, workforce development issues and cultural concerns.

 Northwest AHEC interdisciplinary education programs are designed to advance the skills of healthcare professionals in all disciplines, encouraging a comprehensive team approach to patient care.